-In the present scenario, solar energy providers are few and far between and do not provide much competition for each other.
-However, once the popularity of solar energy picks up, you will need to work towards obtaining a competitive edge by maintaining a low-cost operating infrastructure.
+In the present scenario, solar energy providers are few and far between.
+They do not provide much competition for each other.
+As popularity of solar energy increases, you need a competitive edge by maintaining a low-cost operating infrastructure.
 You can compare the price, reliability, and scalability of the electricity generated by your solar farm with other alternative energy providers.

 #4 Marketing Plan

 If you plan to sell the solar energy from your farm directly to the electrical grid, it will require minimal marketing.
-However, for selling it to established utility companies and large businesses, you will need to become visible online by developing your own website and by establishing strong relationships with the businesses you’re hoping to partner with.
+However, for selling it to established utility companies and large businesses, you will need to become visible online.
+Develop your own website and establish strong relationships with the businesses you’re hoping to partner with.